iboB/ibob.github.com/_drafts/next.md

 Here's the gist of it short:

+* The phone is a console.
+It runs the IDE and terminal, but the actual dev tools are on a remote machines used via SSH
 * IDE: [vscode.dev](https://vscode.dev/) with tunnel from the dev machine
 * SSH Terminal: [ConnectBot](https://connectbot.org/)
 * SFTP: [termius](https://termius.com/)